yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/_index.md

 ## Operators for comparing two arrays

-These operators require that the [LHS and RHS](https://en.wikipedia.org/wiki/Sides_of_an_equation) arrays have the same datatype.
+These operators require that the [LHS and RHS](https://en.wikipedia.org/wiki/Sides_of_an_equation) arrays have the same data type.

 | Operator | 1-d only? | Description |
 | ---- | ---- | ---- |